batsonjay/uploadDistributor/.cline/memory/active-context.md

 # Active Context: Upload Distributor Project

 ## Most Recently Completed Step
-- Implemented Password Obfuscation with XOR (Step 10)
+- Implemented Role-Based Access Control
-  - Created PasswordUtils.ts with functions for encoding/decoding passwords
+  - Created roleVerification middleware with verifyRole, adminOnly, and anyAuthenticated functions
+  - Protected upload and status routes with role verification
-  - Updated AuthService to use password obfuscation
+  - Added user information to request object for use in route handlers
-  - Updated auth routes to handle encoded passwords
-  - Updated AzuraCastApiMock to support encoded passwords
-  - Created and ran test script to verify password obfuscation works correctly
+  - Created comprehensive test script to verify role-based access control

 ## Current Task
-- The password obfuscation implementation is complete
+- The role-based access control implementation is complete
-- The authentication system now uses XOR-based password obfuscation to avoid plaintext passwords
+- The authentication system now protects routes based on user roles
-- The login route supports both encoded and non-encoded passwords for backward compatibility
+- The upload and status routes require authentication
-- All tests for password obfuscation pass successfully
+- All tests for role verification pass successfully

 ## Next Step
 - All authentication implementation steps are now complete